ea409/twins_hic/readme.md

 The distances between regions in their own right are of interest, regions with known differences in terms of enhancer activation etc are those which also have the highest euclidean distance - therefore using the euclidean distances or even looking at only regions with very high euclidean distances can help focus your research.

 ## Downstream analysis
-Files demonstrating examples of downstream analysis can be found in the two jupyter labs notebooks.
+Files demonstrating examples of downstream analysis can be found in the jupyter labs notebooks.
 One of which produces returns the distances obtained by the trained Siamese network, this is the main output of the paper and should take a few mins to run on the test data (chromosome 2 only) and up to 10 mins on all the data but this is highly dependent on computer processing speed.
 And an additional script for the generation of feature extraction maps are available in the feature extraction folder.
+Finally, a notebook desmsonstrating calculating the embeddings and performing dimension reduction and finding the most similar pattern with a given genome block.
+These in addtion to the documentation present in this readme should cover the key use cases.